Kotori0629/Enhanced-Celestials/README.md

 # Legal
-Textures and models are © 2022-present chaottic.
+Textures and models are © 2022-present harleylizard.
 All Rights Reserved.

 You may not use the textures or models.